Language of Instruction: German

 Destination Project, Markets and Products, Strategic Marketing, Languages

 Successful completion of the master's programme opens up numerous employment and career opportunities in companies, associations and institutions of the travel and tourism industry.
 This includes not only travel organisers and tourism organisations at the destinations (e.g. tourism companies and tourism associations), but also event, trade fair and congress organisers, research institutes, and planning and consulting offices.

 The education in the economic and scientific aspects of tourism at the Harz University of Applied Sciences has acquired a good reputation in many national and international companies and organisations, and this quality is enhanced by the master's degree programme.
 The limited number of students in the master's programme ensures that they receive intensive guidance from the experienced teaching staff.

 The project work, conducted in cooperation with industry partners, is a major aspect of the course.
 Based on current market realities, themes for projects for the development of tourism and destinations are worked on, and solutions are developed and discussed.
 A central element of the programme is the importance placed on language skills (e.g. two foreign languages), as is the feasibility of implementation processes for high-quality tourism.

-»I always thought that Tourism Management is very practical orientated already, but Tourism and Destination Development beats everything.
-I am working constantly on different project.
+»I always thought that Tourism Management bachelor's degree is very practice-oriented already, but Tourism and Destination Development beats everything.
+I am working constantly on different projects.
 It is a lot of work, but I feel well prepared for the future challenges of the tourism industry.«